 Please give the English Speaking Test and OCI Training Updates flyer to your international students who you plan to appoint as Associates or Assistants and who will need to take the Versant Test.

 English Speaking Test

 The Versant exam is used by UCF to assess the English language speaking proficiency of Graduate Teaching Associates and Assistants.
 This test is not required for those who score 26 or higher on the speak portion of the ibT TOEFL.
-The oral proficiency exam is administered by the Center for Multilingual Multicultural Studies.
+The oral proficiency exam is administered by the UCF English Language Institute.
 This exam is used by UCF to assess the English language speaking proficiency of Graduate Teaching Associates and Assistants.

 Passing scores for the Versant test depend on the level of GTA appointment:

 Students must register in advance for the Versant test at English Speaking Test.
 For inquiries regarding the SPEAK Test, please contact the English Language Institute (Global UCF, Suite 200) at 407-823-5515.

 English-speaking language instruction is offered to students who do not pass the English Speaking exam for one semester and is paid for by the university.
 Only international students who are appointed as GTA assistants or graders and who do not achieve the required test results are eligible to enroll in OCI.

 The OCI training lasts for about ten weeks and a Versant test is given at the completion of the instruction in that semester.
 Only those who attend regularly and take the final Versant exam will have their instruction paid for by the university.
 Should students fail to attend the course or to take the final Versant test, a bill will be sent to them for the cost of the instruction.

 See also Graduate Teaching for details.